 - Easily manage data, knowledge and documents in a clear, easily-accessible and practical manner that works for the team.

 How do you use a project management methodology?

 As we always say, there is no ‘one size fits all’ way of doing projects and the needs of every project is unique.
-So even with all these strong and detailed methodologies, it does not mean that you have to follow each precept to the T.
+So even with all these strong and detailed methodologies, it does not mean that you have to follow each aspect of it.

-If there happens to be a methodology that perfectly suits your team – Amazing!
-But don’t freak out if it doesn’t because it’s more likely to happen than not.
-Most organisations are using a mashup of methodologies to find the best process that suits their organisation.
-Actually, research shows that 89% of project professionals utilize a hybrid mix of project management practices.
+If there happens to be a methodology that perfectly suits your team – amazing!
+But you’re not stuck if there methodology that’s a perfect fit.
+Most organisations use a mashup of methodologies to find the best process that suits their organisation.
+Actually, research shows that 89% of project professionals utilise a hybrid mix of project management practices.

 What is the project management methodology spectrum?

 Though there are thousands of project management methodologies out there, the most popular methodologies often come in two distinct camps: traditional methodologies vs iterative methodologies.